-The electron beam is generated by the emitter assembly mounted at the front of the source.
+The electron beam is generated by the emitter assembly mounted at the front of the source (see Figure 1-2).
 The primary functional parts of the emitter are an electron-emitting filament and a beam former.
 The filament is easily replaced, and the entire emitter can be quickly disassembled for cleaning.